jro31/jethro-codes/_articles/projects/meals-of-change.md

 S3_BUCKET = Aws::S3::Resource.new.bucket(ENV['S3_BUCKET'])
 ```

-For a while I played around with how many photos I needed, and of what size in order to reach a balance of speed and quality when displaying them, and ultimately settled on needed just two photos, one large and one small, for each recipe.
+For a while I played around with how many photos I needed, and of what size in order to reach a balance of speed and quality when displaying them, and ultimately settled on needing just two photos, one large and one small, for each recipe.

 That meant that in the recipe model, I needed to add a `has_one_attached` association for each photo: